In addition, Kristin represents both applicants and intervenors in public law and human rights litigation.

 Kristin has a breadth of legal experience, having worked at a national full service law firm in Toronto, at the Federal Court in Ottawa as a judicial law clerk, and at a federal tribunal.
 She has been on both sides of the bench, giving her both advocacy and decision-making experience.

 Kristin has represented clients before various courts and tribunals including the Supreme Court of Canada, the Federal Court, the Ontario Superior Court of Justice, the Divisional Court of Ontario, the Immigration and Refugee Board and the Ontario Landlord and Tenant Board.
-She sits as a director on the board of a national non-governmental organization.
+She sits as a director on the the boards of two national non-governmental organizations.